astarzinski/anki_automation_v1/README.md

 These safeguards will prevent unwanted changes while you are learning to use the program.

 These programs are desinged to use the latest version of python which as of this writing is version 3.12.4.

+You can check if you need to install/update python by entering `which python3; python3 --version` into your terminal.

 At some point during this installation your Mac may prompt and require you to **install Xcode developer tools**.